Emergency contraceptive: How does morning-after pill work?

 How to use the levonorgestrel emergency contraceptive

-It is called the 'morning-after pill', but you need not wait till morning before taking it.
+It is called the 'morning-after pill', but you need not wait until morning before taking it.
 You can take it immediately after sex.
 In fact, the faster you take the pill, the higher your chances of preventing pregnancy.

 Work out a time that will enable you to take the second pill after 12 hours, and if you vomit within 2 hours of taking the tablet, consult your doctor for an additional tablet (it is also better to get the right dosage or direction for usage from your pharmacist).